 The Cotton Bowl is always an exciting game, with top-ranked teams like 2020’s #8 Oklahoma’s defeat of #10 Florida.
 But what if you don’t have cable?
-Can you watch the Cotton Bowl online without cable TV with a service like Hulu Live?
+Can you watch the Cotton Bowl online without cable TV with a service like FuboTV?

 You sure can!
-This year it’s easier than ever to catch the action live.
+Catch all the touchdowns live at this year’s semifinal bowl season.
 You can watch the Cotton Bowl online in several different ways, which we’ll explain in the guide below.

 Cotton Bowl Schedule/Results